Popsicle Stick Butterfly Craft (Free Template)

 Ten Little Ladybugs – This cute book is not only fun to read, but also fun to touch!
 Kids will want to read this book day after day and it helps them learn to count.

-Need some more bug crafts for the kids to make?
+Need some more bug projects for the kids to make?
 Try out some of our picks below:

 Share With Us